-- a) Ensure the complaint has been properly handled by the Head of School and Executive Head (and LC Chair) - b) Ensure that a sufficient comprehensive investigation was carried out - c) Ensure that the correct procedure / policies were followed.
+- a) Ensure the complaint has been properly handled by the Headteacher (and Chair) - b) Ensure that a sufficient comprehensive investigation was carried out - c) Ensure that the correct procedure / policies were followed.

-The panel will also review whether the Head of School and Executive Head (and LC Chair) acted reasonably.
+The panel will also review whether the Headteacher (and Chair) acted reasonably.